ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 </figure>

 ## Getting the lay of the land
-Now that you have logged into COSMOS, it is time to get familiar with it and what it is capable of doing.
+Now that you have logged into COSMOS, it is time to get familiar with it and what it can do.

 On the left side of the screen, you will find the primary navigation menu as shown below: